mosip/documentation/docs/collab-pre-registration-guide.md

 ### Additional Resources

-Watch this informative video titled [LTS Pre-registration UI Demo](https://youtu.be/eHb26gn5MoQ?si=xDt__J3wzoEDnB8z) for a visual walkthrough of the features.
+Watch this informative video [LTS Pre-registration UI Demo](https://youtu.be/eHb26gn5MoQ?si=xDt__J3wzoEDnB8z) for a visual walkthrough of the features.

-Click [here](https://docs.mosip.io/1.2.0/modules/pre-registration) for more information about Pre-registration.
+For more information about Pre-registration, click [here](https://docs.mosip.io/1.2.0/modules/pre-registration).

 > By following these instructions, you will be equipped to seamlessly set up the pre-registration portal and effectively use all the features and book an appointment.